 Contestabile considers the Buddhist rejectionist view of the world, a philosophical position that is opposed to phenomenal existence.
 We can see rejectionist philosophy in Buddhism’s main focus: the achievement of nirvana in order to put an end to our suffering and to leave the wheel of reincarnation (which eternally perpetuates our suffering).
 Contestabile also refers to the First Noble Truth of Buddhism, which states that life is dukkha (suffering or unsatisfactoriness).
-Buddhism shares with negative utilitarianism (which prioritises the minimisation of suffering) the intuition that total suffering cannot be compensated by happiness.
+Buddhism shares with negative utilitarianism (which prioritises the minimisation of suffering over the maximisation of well-being) the intuition that total suffering cannot be compensated by happiness.

 Contestabile asks in his paper whether Buddhist rejectionism is impartial.
 He considers two metaphors that have the same structure (a happy majority and a suffering individual), which aim to capture, in principle, the kind of world we live in.
 The metaphors can then conjure up two different outlooks: the first is denying the world out of compassion, whereas the second suggests limiting compassion and affirming the world.